 Maisie Bundey Ilyarra, Great Sandy Desert, WA, Australia, b.
-Circa 1949
+1949

-Ceremony called "awelye, encourages the season into growth and abundance.
-The song, dances and body-painting, are part of the education given to young girls between 8 and 14 years.
-Two main ritual and custodian leaders of the country known as Alagura, "sing up” the ceremony with “Kwurraparra", (ceremonial poles) adorned with white cockatoo feathers, which stand in the centre of the area.
+Bundey’s “Country” is near Alalgura soakage.
+There, every summer, women gather to celebrate the aftermath of good rains that have run through the creeks and caused the desert flowers and fruits to burst into growth.
+A ceremony called “Awelye’” encourages the season into growth and abundance.
+The song, dances and body-painting are part of the education given to young girls between 8 and 14 years.
+Two main ritual and custodian leaders of the Alalgura country “sing up” the ceremony with “Kwurraparra”, ceremonial poles adorned with white cockatoo feathers, which stand in the centre of the area.
 Clusters of white feathers are worn on the forehead of the participants, held in place by a hair-string rope.
 Body paint lines are carefully applied to each woman and girl, with the chief custodian being painted first.
-Throughout the ceremony the women sing constantly of the story of their country, and the food species that predominate and sustain life. (as depicted in this painting by Maisie).
-The Aboriginal people have no written language, so these songlines are the only way of passing their customs and secrets down through generations.
+Throughout the ceremony the women sing constantly of the story of their “Country”, and the food species that predominate and sustain life.
+First Nations People of Australia have no written language, so these songlines are the only way of passing their customs and secrets down through generations.